Shuvomoy/blog/_posts/2021-01-12-Defining-inner-constructor-with-parametric-types-in-Julia.md

 comments: true
 ---

-Suppose we define the following parametric type in Julia.
+Suppose we define the following parametric type in Julia. <!-- more -->

 ```julia
 abstract type CombinatorialProblem end